jefftranter/3dmodels/HeathkitKnobs/README.md

 original knobs.

 You should print these using support material.
 After printing, remove the support material.
+I used 20% infill.
+You may want to use 100% on the small knob.
 You may need to file the hole for the shaft slightly to get it to fit.
 An 8-32 set screw (6-32 for the small knob) of suitable length is needed to tighten the knob on the shaft.
 For the knobs that have pointers, you can apply some white paint on the pointer.

 I used PLA material.
 You can experiment with other materials.
 ABS, for example, could potentially be treated with acetone to make the knobs smoother.

+To Do:

+Small knob should have a pointer.

+Make separate model for pointer for laege knob (used on some heathkits).

+Add additional knobs, like the concentric medium and small versions used on some signal generators and power supplies.